famousj/the-little-hooner/hooner.md

 > `l` is now `~`

 **A:** `.=(~ l)` asks if the argument `l` is null.
 Per the rules of `?:`, since l is the null value, we evaluate the next action, which is the value `%.y`, or true.
-Therefore, the value of the application
+Therefore, the value of

 > `+is-lat l`